 Are dachshunds jealous dogs?

-Dachshunds have a strong fixation with their owners and if ignored, they can become extremely jealous.
+Dachshunds have a strong fixation on their owners and if ignored, they can become extremely jealous.
 Doxies become jealous because they are extremely loyal to you.
 As a breed, dachshunds are known for aggression and possessiveness.
 They can’t put up with encroachments on their personal space and what they think belongs to them.
 They consider their owner as their own and they don’t like to be ignored.
-But giving in to their jealous behavior is not good for them nor you.
+But giving in to their jealous behavior is not good for them or you.